Jay County’s White Oak schoolhouse from the air

 Another photo showing the schoolhouse’s basic orientation, the T-shape should be familiar to anyone who knows schoolhouses, and the date block is visible just below the peak of the gable.

-I manually piloted the drone to 70 meters up and flew it in the general direction of the schoolhouse.
-I lost my bearings and swiveled it around, searching for something that aligned with my understanding of the area via my Google Maps studies.
-Finally, I located the squarish pond just beyond a tree line and sent the drone towards it.
-A quick break in the woods just beyond the pond signaled the location of the schoolhouse.
-Unfortunately, satellite imagery from Google and Beacon (the county assessor’s database) were correct: there wasn’t enough room for me to land or hover around the schoolhouse.
+I piloted the drone to 70 meters up and flew it in the general direction of the schoolhouse.
+Unfortunately, I lost my bearings and swiveled it around before I located the squarish pond just beyond the tree line.
+A quick break in the woods just beyond the pond signaled the location of the schoolhouse, but there wasn’t enough room for me to land or touch down.

 Here’s my first flightpath.
 The dead-straight line represents the drone autopiloting itself home.

-Part of my plan had always been to hover in front of the tree coverage around ten feet above the ground in order to get a decent picture of the schoolhouse head-on.
-That wasn’t going to happen, though, since the building stood about sixty feet into the trees.
-My efforts were also curtailed when the drone lost signal just above the pond, half a mile away from me, leading the camera to go black.
-Ope.
+I’d planned to hover in front of the trees about ten feet above the ground in order to get a decent picture of the schoolhouse head-on.
+That wasn’t going to happen, though, since the building stood about sixty feet into the forest.
+I positioned the drone nearby, but it lost signal just above the pond, half a mile away from me.
+The camera went black.

 The schoolhouse was pretty far from the car -and my controller- which is visible as a speck just to the right of the random tree towards the top-left corner of this grab from the footage.

 I’ll admit it!
 I panicked.
-I’d flown the drone before with interference and piloted it back to me but I’d never just flat-out lost signal.
-An icon popped up on the controller that strongly suggested a push of the thumb that’d allow it to find its own way home, which was another feature I’d never used.
-I clicked it, and gingerly held the icon.
+I’d flown the drone before with interference and piloted it back to me, but I’d never just flat-out lost signal.
+An icon popped up on the controller that strongly suggested a push of the thumb that’d allow it to find its own way home.
+That was another feature I’d never used, but I clicked it.
+Gingerly, I held the icon.

-I didn’t see it since I was so far away, but the telemetry readout on my phone told me that the drone gradually rose to 100 meters- my predetermined return-to-home altitude, that enabled it to regain signal and fly back.
-I watched it.
-Though it was going to automatically land within three feet of where it’d taken off, that three-foot margin was right on top of my mom’s car, so after the drone was in sight, I took control and piloted it back to the road.
-Just after I picked it up off of the gravel, a rural mail contractor’s Jeep whizzed by.
+I couldn’t see it since I was so far away, but the telemetry readout on my phone told me that the drone gradually rose to 100 meters -my predetermined return-to-home altitude- and regained enough signal to fly back.
+Eventually, I saw it and switched the drone back to manual mode to pilot it back to the road.
+A Jeep whizzed by just after I picked it up from the gravel.

 Here’s the schoolhouse from the air, with its eastern side at the top of the image.

-I got a couple of good photos from the first flight, but none were really that great.
-I felt defeated.
-Overall, the flight was nine minutes long and spanned just over a mile, there and back.
-The maximum altitude the drone achieved was 101 meters (331 feet).
+I got a couple decent photos from the first flight, but none were really that great.
+Overall, the drone had flown nine minutes over the course of a mile, there and back.
+The maximum altitude it achieved was 101 meters (331 feet)!
 I spent just over a minute waiting for it to regain signal once the screen went black.

 My second flight, from a more benign distance, was a little more fanciful.

-Despite my metal range extenders, I figured that a flight with less tree coverage might lead the signal to be better.
-Mom, Chloe, and I moved down the road towards where we’d come from.
+Despite my metal range extenders, I figured a flight with less tree coverage might lead the signal to be better.
+With that in mind, Mom, Chloe, and I moved down the road towards where we’d come from.
 I installed a new battery and launched the drone for another try.

 The brick windows -barely visible- and general layout confirm that Jackson Township’s District 2 schoolhouse, known as White Oak or Loblolly Marsh, still stands.

-Next time I drone the old White Oak/Loblolly school I’ll make a couple of changes.
-First, I’ll launch it from County Road 800-North for less interference.
-Secondly, I’ll make sure I do it when there’s less tree coverage and foliage.
-Third, I’ll just man up and drive back up there to get some shots from the ground!
-In the interim, though, these photos are a great start to the final Jay County schoolhouse in my collection, and a good resource for however many people who have never even seen a lick of this building, let alone known it ever existed.
+Next time I drone the old White Oak/Loblolly school I’ll make a couple of changes. the interim, though, these photos are a great start to the final Jay County schoolhouse in my collection, and a good resource for people who’ve never even seen a lick of Jackson Township’s White Oak Schoolhouse.
+I’m sure many never knew it existed in the first place.

 Leave a Reply